Tubbz-alt/pbg/README.md

 ```
 This expression checks if the start date is before the end date and if the start date is October 12, 2018.
 It will evaluate to `TRUE` only if both conditions are `TRUE`.

 PBG is designed with databases in mind.
-In particular, it was devised to be used by [**tbd**, the Tiny Database DBMS](https://github.com/imtjd/tbd).
+In particular, it was devised to be used by [**tbd**, the Tiny Boolean DBMS](https://github.com/imtjd/tbd).

 ## goals